top of page

 Not everybody will develop dementia, but anyone can be at risk.
 There are three main risk factors:

-Age Age is the biggest risk factor, and this risk starts to increase from age 60 onwards.
+1. Age Age is the biggest risk factor, and the risk increases significantly from age 60 onwards.

 Symptoms of dementia: